 Before storing corms, dust them with a fungicide-insecticide mixture, such as dusting sulfur.
-This will control thrips and protect small cuts from rot.
+This will control thrips and protect small cuts from letting in rot.

 One of the most important items to remember before placing the bulbs in storage is to label the plant material carefully.
-In the case of gladiolus and similar materials, this is easily handled by placing the corm in a small paper bag which has been labeled.
+In the case of gladiolus and similar bulbs, this is easily handled by placing the corm in a small paper bag which has been labeled.
 Larger materials, like the fleshy rhizome of canna, can be handled in several ways.
 One technique that works quite well is to write directly on the fleshy root with a permanent felt marking pen.
 If this is done on large clumps the variety name should be written on several roots rather than on just one, because in storage occasionally a root is broken off of the main clump.
-“Tree labels” of the wood-and-wire type work well for labeling this type of plant materials also.
-In all cases, variety name and/or other important identifying I characteristics should be written on the label and also recorded j in a notebook or in some other way.
+“Tree labels” of the wood-and-wire type work well for labeling this type of plant bulb.
+In all cases, variety name and/or other important identifying characteristics should be written on the label and also recorded in a notebook.
 Labeling is not emphasized adequately in many cases, and many prized plants have been lost because of poor labeling.